Syllabus for PJM-721

 After completing this course, you will be able to:

-This course requires you to participate in six (6) graded discussion forums.
+This course requires you to participate in six graded discussion forums.
 There are also one ungraded but required introduction forum in Module 1.
 In addition, there are two discussion forums for synchronous events.
 Group discussion forums are also available for each group to work on the final project collaboratively.
-Click to view Online Discussion Grading Rubric.

 You are required to participate in two synchronous events during Week 3 and 7 of the semester.
-You will dial into a teleconference number (provided by your mentor) at a set time.
+To access the event, click the Collaboration Space link in the Edison Live! section of the course site a few minutes before the designated time.
+Use the following link for directions and helpful videos about how to use the Edison Live! tool in Moodle.
 Your mentor will work with the class to propose a time that works best and accommodates the majority.
 Both synchronous events will focus on case analyses.
 See the Module 2 and Module 4 areas of the course web site for further details.

 The midterm assignment is located in the Midterm Assignment area of the course Web site.